What Is the Work Function of Metals?

-It is the phenomenon in which the electrons are emitted from the metal surface when the light is illuminated in a suitable frequency.
+It is the phenomenon in which electrons are emitted from the metal surface when the light is illuminated at a suitable frequency.
 The photoelectric effect is the conversion of light to electrical energy.
 It also follows the law of conservation of energy and is an instantaneous process.

 - The potential difference applied within the two electrodes

 - The incident light’s intensity